rixcian/encrypted-electron-store/README.md

 #### React

-Add `EncryptedStoreProvider` component in `main.tsx/jsx` or where do you want in your React project.
+Add the `EncryptedStoreProvider` component in `main.tsx/jsx` or wherever you want in your React project.

 ```typescript
 // main.tsx/jsx